-We can now begin a right turn towards the GUR VOR, using the heading bug to set an initial heading of 300 degrees.
+We can now begin a left turn towards the TNT VOR, using the heading bug to set an initial heading of 270 degrees.
 On the glareshield, engage V/L (VOR LOC) mode.
-This will be pre-selected so that as we intercept the 332-degree inbound course to the VOR, the autopilot will switch from maintaining our selected heading to the inbound course.
+This will be pre-selected so that as we intercept the 308-degree inbound course to the VOR, the autopilot will switch from maintaining our selected heading to the inbound course.

-With VS (vertical speed) mode engaged you can use the autopilot SYNC feature to adjust the selected vertical speed (this can be assigned to the 'TOGGLE AFTERBURNER' assignment in MSFS).
-With SYNC mode enabled you can manually pitch the aircraft to command a new vertical speed.
-Disabling SYNC mode will then trigger the autopilot to hold the newly selected vertical speed.
+With VS (vertical speed) mode engaged you can use the autopilot sync feature to adjust the selected vertical speed by assigning a control to the 'sim/autopilot/control\wheel\steer' command.
+With sync mode enabled you can manually pitch the aircraft to command a new vertical speed.
+Disabling sync mode will then trigger the autopilot to hold the newly selected vertical speed.
 Alternatively, you can use IAS mode for pitch control in the climb.